 4. Prone to human error

 With any manual process, there are often mistakes.
 Now thankfully filling out a return to work form incorrectly isn’t the end of the world.
 However, it may mean employees filling out multiple forms to get it correct.
 Which is time-consuming and frustrating for the employee.

 5. Costly and bad for the environment

 Now, this point may either be a huge selling point or one that you ignore.
 It depends if you want to remove all paper from your business and help the environment.
 If so, then eliminating paper return to work forms will help.
 With fewer pieces of paper being printed out and filled in, fewer trees are required to be cut down.
 Yes, you may only be making a small dent, but every little will help.

 As well as helping the planet, you will save money by not buying paper, printer ink, and pens.
 Not a lot, but every penny counts.

-If you are tired of filling out a paper return to work forms and want to make it easier for employees, HR, and the business, then you need to use our online return to work form module.
+If you are tired of filling out a paper return to work form and want to make it easier for employees, HR, and the business, then you need to use our online return to work form module.
 Custom-built return to work forms that are prefilled with employee’s information and illness.
 We make returning to work easy